thesquash/stlwrt/README.md

    worthy of note by itself:  GTK+ 2 had built-in icons; for a time GTK+ 3 did too, but no longer.
 I personally think icons are an integral part of GTK and find that GTK+ 3 without icons is dismal, so I kept the icons from GTK+ 2.
-   In fact, I actually intend on carrying over the default icons from GTK+ 2.10, because they fit in better with the default theme (formerly Raleigh; in STLWRT it's just called Default) than the newer default icons do, in my opinion.
-You can already see quite a few of the old-style icons in STLWRT.
+   In fact, I carryied over the default icons from GTK+ 2.10, because they fit in better with the default theme (formerly Raleigh; in STLWRT it's just called Default) than the newer default icons do, in my opinion.
    This is something I'd like input from the community on: old versus new icons.

  * `include`, like in many projects, is where the C header files for STLWRT are